 Perić was designated by President Josip Tito as a National Hero in July of 1953.
 During the course of the entire war, researchers believe that over 100,000 people passed through Sarajevo's prisoner camps and detention centers, with around 24,000 of those being executed.
 At Vraca, it is estimated that over 11,000 people were executed at that site over the course of the entire war.

 Photo 4: Momčilo Krković concept

 During the Yugoslav era, the execution site at Vraca became a sacred spot, transforming into a symbol for the resistance and sacrifice many across Sarajevo made for the liberation of the city.
-Plans were made by Sarajevo's government and veteran groups to construct a large memorial park on Vraca to commemorate the site as early as 1965.
+Plans were made by Sarajevo's government and veteran groups to construct a large memorial park on Vraca to commemorate the site as early as 1965, a project which was initiated by Sarajevo Partisan war hero and politician Ratomir Dugonjić.
 However, a lack of available funds pushed construction of the project into the late 1970s.
 An open design competition was initiated for deciding what form and shape the complex would take.
-Many notable artists contributed proposals for consideration, including notable Belgrade artist Momčilo Krković (Photo 4).
-However, it was the concept created by Serbian designer Vladimir Dobrović was chosen, which would have sculptural work done by Sarajevo-born artist Alija Kučukalić and landscape work coordinated by Croatian architect Aleksandar Maltarić.
-Construction on the spomenik complex began in April of 1980 (just one month before Tito's death) and was fully completed in November of 1981.
+Exactly 13 notable design teams contributed proposals for consideration, including notable Belgrade artist Momčilo Krković (Photo 4).
+At the end of the day, the selection jury for the competition did not find that any of the 13 submissions fulfilled the monument's design prerequisites to the fullest extent they had hoped.
+As such, no first place was awarded.
+However, it was the concept that came in second place in the competition, created by Serbian architect Vladimir Dobrović, which was subsequently was chosen to proceed with construction.

 Photo 5: Image of Vraca Park from the early 1980s, just after opening